 On July 27, 2004, the Company completed an initial public offering ("IPO") of 3,000,000 shares of its common stock at \$8.00 per share, for gross consideration of \$24 million.
 All of the shares were sold by the Company.
-In connection with the IPO, the Company granted the underwriters a 30-day overallotment option to purchase up to an additional 450,000 shares of common stock from the Company which the underwriters exercised in full on August 17, 2004.
+In connection with the IPO, the Company granted the underwriters a 30-day overallotment option to purchase up to an additional 450,000 shares of common stock from the Company, which the underwriters exercised in full on August 17, 2004.
 The Company's shares trade on The Nasdaq National Market under the symbol "NURO."

-On July 27, 2004, upon completion of the Company's IPO, all shares of the Company's redeemable convertible preferred stock outstanding on that date converted into 7,488,758 shares of common stock and the outstanding warrant to purchase redeemable convertible preferred stock converted into a warrant to purchase common stock.
+On July 27, 2004, upon completion of the Company's IPO, all shares of the Company's redeemable convertible preferred stock outstanding on that date converted into 7,488,758 shares of common stock and the outstanding warrant to purchase redeemable convertible preferred stock converted into a warrant to purchase 100,000 shares of common stock.
+This warrant was exercised in full on June 13, 2005.

-The accompanying unaudited balance sheet as of March 31, 2005 and unaudited statements of operations for the three month periods ended March 31, 2005 and 2004 and the unaudited statements of cash flows for the three month periods ended March 31, 2005 and 2004 have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
+The accompanying unaudited balance sheet as of June 30, 2005 and unaudited statements of operations for the three and six month periods ended June 30, 2005 and 2004 and the unaudited statements of cash flows for the six month periods ended June 30, 2005 and 2004 have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
 In the opinion of management, all adjustments (consisting only of normal recurring accruals) considered necessary for a fair statement of the results of operations have been included.
-Operating results for the three month period ended March 31, 2005 are not necessarily indicative of the results that may be expected for the year ending December 31, 2005 or any other period.
+Operating results for the six month period.
+These financial statements and notes should be read in conjunction with the financial statements for the year ended December 31, 2005 or any other period.
 These financial statements and notes should be read in conjunction with the financial statements for the year ended December 31, 2004 included in the Company's Annual Report on Form 10-K (File No. 000-50856).
 The accompanying balance sheet as of December 31, 2004 has been derived from audited financial statements prepared at that date, but does not include all disclosures required by accounting principles generally accepted in the United States.